rdpahalavan/BERTSimilar/README.md

   - value closer to 0 will do a strict context-matching and a closer to 1 will do lenient context-matching
 - **output_filter_factor** - uses to ignore words that are similar to the given input in the output (float) (optional) (default: 0.5)
   - possible values are from 0 to 1
-  - value closer to 0 will do strict comparison and a value closer to 1 will do a lenient comparison
+  - value closer to 0 will do a strict comparison and a value closer to 1 will do a lenient comparison
 - **single_word_split** - whether to split n-gram words when given as input (boolean) (optional) (default: True)
   - whether to split the n-gram words given as input into single words
   - if True, *"Apple phones"* given as input will be split into *"Apple"* and *"phones"* separately and processed